airswap/airswap-about/protocols/light.md

     ]
   },
   "domain": {
-    "name": SWAP_DOMAIN,
+    "name": DOMAIN,
-    "version": SWAP_VERSION,
+    "version": VERSION,
-    "chainId": CHAIN_ID,
+    "chainId": CHAINID,
-    "verifyingContract": SWAP_CONTRACT_ADDRESS,
+    "verifyingContract": CONTRACT,
   },
   "primaryType": "LightOrder",
   "message": order,
 }

-signature = v_r_s_to_signature(*sign_typed_data(data, bytes.fromhex(PRIVATE_KEY))).hex()
+v, r, s = sign_typed_data(data, bytes.fromhex(PRIVATE_KEY))
 ```

 # Authorized Signers

-One account may authorize another account to sign on its behalf.
-For example, running a server would use an account that has been authorized to sign on behalf of a contract wallet.
-To authorize a signer, submit a transaction to execute the following function on the [Light](./contract-deployments.md) contract.
+One account may authorize another account to sign orders on its behalf.
+For example, a server might sign using an account that has been authorized by a contract wallet.
+To manage signer authorizations, use the following functions on the [Light](./contract-deployments.md) contract.

 ```
 function authorize(address signer) external